Batchewana Island, Lake Superior, Ontario (Photo by Robert Cormier)

-The Island’s forests and wetlands are prime habitat for migratory birds to rest during their journeys north and south.
+The island’s forests and wetlands are prime habitat for migratory birds to rest during their journeys north and south each spring and fall.
 Gray wolf, black bear, moose and more than 30 provincially significant bird species prowl, forage, den, nest and fly through the island’s woods.
 Many fish, including endangered lake sturgeon, spawn offshore in the shallows.

 - Location: Island in Batchawana Bay, 60 kilometres northwest of Sault Ste.
 Marie, Ontario

 - Habitat type: Great Lakes shoreline, deciduous and mixed forests, wetland

 - Species: gray wolf, American black bear, moose, North American river otter, lake sturgeon (endangered), rusty blackbird (special concern)

 When it comes to conserving Canada’s most important natural areas, protecting land is just the beginning.
 Stewardship — caring for the land for the long term — is at the heart of what we do.
 Each and every property we protect is monitored and managed so that the ecosystems are maintained and species thrive, even if that means leaving it be.
 This can include mapping and removing invasive species, restoring wetlands, grasslands and forests, monitoring for species at risk, planting native species, building trails or installing signage.